ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 Seems good, right?

 Nope.
 Error message - `Cannot convert '' to int`.
-It seems like we're back in Python again!
+It feels like we're back in Python again!
+Trying to convert `''` to an integer is clearly not going to work, so we need to make sure we only try to convert columns that *aren't* blank strings.

-`Conditions > Case` sets us up with what looks like an **if** statement.
-You can use the right hand pane to get an explanation of how it's set up.
-To filter out everything that's an empty string, try this:
+Browsing around, `Conditions > Case` sets us up with what looks like an **if** statement.
+You can use the right hand pane to get an explanation of how it works.
+To ignore every `ACS_12_5YR_B19013_HD01_VD01` that's an empty string, and convert everything that's not, try this:

 ```
 CASE